-(ii) there is a strong dependence of the CRE's on the material - namely the CRE's of iron meteorites are $10 \times \text{longer}$ than of stones; (iii) the most stony meteorites have the CRE's of the order 10 My (see Figure 7).
-The Yarkovsky drift is able to supply meteoroids from a wide range of parent bodies (not only from the vicinity of resonances); it is effective enough to explain the observed meteorite flux of the order $3 \times 10^5 \text{ kg/y}$ .
-Moreover, petrologic and mineralogical studies (Burbine et al. 2003) show the number of parent bodies of iron meteorites is larger than of stones.
+The main motivation for the introduction of the above Yarkovsky model were the observed cosmic ray exposure (CRE) ages of meteorites, which measure, how long time the meteorite spent in the interplanetary space as a small fragment.
+The model naturally explains that (i) the CRE ages are much longer than resonance residence times alone; (ii) there is a strong dependence of the CRE's on the material - namely the CRE's of iron meteorites are $10 \times$ longer than of stones; (iii) the most stony meteorites have the CRE's of the order $10 \,\mathrm{My}$ (see Figure 14).
+The Yarkovsky drift is able to supply meteoroids from a wide range of parent bodies (not only from the vicinity of resonances); it is effective enough to explain the observed meteorite flux of the order $3 \times 10^5 \,\mathrm{kg/y}$ .
+Moreover, petrologic and mineralogical studies (Burbine et al. 2002) show the number of parent bodies of iron meteorites is larger than of stones.
 This is because hard irons are more resistant to collisions, their total semimajor-axis drift (within the collisional lifetime) is larger and thus they can effectively sample larger volume of the Main Asteroid Belt.

-4.2.
-Delivery of Near-Earth Asteroids from the Main Belt

-Observations of the Near-Earth Asteroids provide two important constraints: (i) the cumulative distribution of their absolute magnitudes has a slope $\gamma = 0.35$ ( $N(< H) \sim 10^{\gamma H}$ in the magnitude range 15.5 to 18; Figure 8), and (ii) their removal rate by planetary scattering is ~ 200 bodies larger than 1 km per My.
+Delivery of near-Earth asteroids from the Main Belt.
+Observations of the near-Earth asteroids provide two important constraints: (i) the cumulative distribution of their absolute magnitudes has a slope $\gamma = 0.35$ ( $N(< H) \sim 10^{\gamma H}$ in the magnitude range 15.5 to 18; Figure 15), and (ii) their removal rate by planetary scattering is $\sim 200$ bodies larger than 1 km per My.

 Morbidelli & Vokrouhlický (2003) assumed the same basic scenario as for meteorites and constructed a Yarkovsky/YORP model of the transport from the Main Asteroid Belt (this source has the slope $\gamma = 0.26$ , again in the interval $H \in (15.5, 18)$ mag).
-Their model yield a flux of 150-200 bodies (>1 km) into the main J3/1 and $\nu_6$ resonances (which then quickly became NEA's) and the slope of the resulting model NEA population is $\gamma = 0.33$ .
-So, the Yarkovsky/YORP effect is efficient enough to keep the current NEA population in steady state and it also explains, why the observed slope of NEA's is moderately shallower than that of MBA's.
+Their model yield a flux of 150-200 bodies (> 1 km) into the main J3/1 and $\nu_6$ resonances (which then quickly became NEA's) and the slope of the resulting model